warrenbailey/jx-app-cheese/README.md

 Test app for jenkins-x-apps.

-* It has a binary plugin called brie.
+* It has a binary plugin called brie which is cheesy